neos/neos-development-collection/TYPO3.Neos/Documentation/DeveloperGuide/UserInterface/GeneralPrinciples.rst

 * The main UI elements have an ID, and a partial reset is used to give us predictable behavior inside them.
 * We use *sass*.
 To install, use +gem install sass compass+.
 Then, before modifying CSS, go to css/ and run +sass --compass --watch style.scss:style.css+.
 This will update style.css at every modification of style.scss.
+* We use r.js for generating the Includes-built.css file.
+The command used by the built server is ``r.js -o cssIn=Includes.css out=Includes-built.css``

 Z-Indexes
 ---------